Scouts (Scouting Ireland): Air Scouting Events

 "Air" is one of the nine adventure skills under the One Programme, and the main national event is the "Iolar Challenge" which takes place in Ballyboughal Airfield in late August each year.
 The weekend provides an opportunity for Scouts and ventures to camp on an active airfield for the weekend and participate in aviation themed programme provided by a mix of Scouters and external industry experts.

 National Scout Forum

 The National Scout Forum represents Scouts on all national administrative bodies in line with the organisation's Youth Charter.
-The nine member committee is elected annually at the National Youth Forum and meets regularly to discuss matters of importance to Scouts nationwide.
+The six member committee is elected annually at the National Youth Forum and meets regularly to discuss matters of importance to Scouts nationwide.
+One is elected from each of Scouting Ireland's six scout provinces.
 See also National Venture Forum and National Rover Forum.
-One of the primary roles of the nine member team is to present the successful motions of the National Scout Forum to the company's General Meetings.
+One of the primary roles of the six member team is to present the successful motions of the National Scout Forum to the company's General Meetings.